materiaraiding/materiaraiding-old/_ultimate/fru.md

 The 2 AOE players will start in the inner ring on the Arena at N/S and rotate CW to drop 5 puddle AOES each.
 After resolving the towers, Northern and Southern tether players should group up at North and South respectively.
 Each AOE player should also join a separate light party after they drop their puddles.
 </details>

+As this mechanic has been going on, players have been accruing stacks of **Lightsteeped**.
+Up until now the stacks have been self-contained as there is no way to change them without resolving the mechanic in the process (towers/light party stack).
+If a player gains more than 4 stacks, the raid will wipe.

+As each group makes their final dodge, a 4 player tower will appear in the centre of the arena.
+Players with **2** stacks of Lightsteeped should walk into the tower to soak it.

+This is immediately followed by another **Banish 3**, and **House of Light**, which will hit every player with a protean AOE and increase their Lightsteeped stacks to 4.
+Resolve this in Phase 1 clock spots and pairs for Banish III.

+Shiva must be brought below 20% health before she finishes casting her enrage:

 ### Absolute Zero
 {: .no_toc }